Phala-Network/oracle-workshop/README.md

 #### Test the HTTP requests

-Fat Contract supports HTTP request, but it may not be a good idea to really trigger a request in a unit test.
-It's suggest to mock the response in a unit test like below.
-Then all the request in the contract will get the mock response from your function.
+Fat Contract supports HTTP requests, but it may not be a good idea to trigger a request in a unit test.
+It's suggested to mock the response in a unit test like below.
+Then all the requests in the contract will get the mock response from your function.

 ```rust
 mock::mock_http_request(|_| {